Moel Siabod from Pont Cyfyng

 Once past the farm you have a good view of Moel Siabod and reaching a ladder stile you head along the northern shores of a pleasant reservoir presumably built when the slate quarries were in operation.
 Climbing once more you past through the remains of mine buildings and the plies of waste slate.
 The path is clear and generally good although just past the quarry buildings it does deteriorate for a short while.
 Climbing to a col Llyn y Foel comes into view and the path crosses a boggy section, which can be partly avoided by keeping well to the right.

 Ahead you can see the eastern ridge of Moel Siabod.
 This is a fine rock scramble involving around 800 feet of ascent.
 Although never difficult with easy alternatives throughout it can be a very tiring section of this walk.
-Eventually the summit is reached and from here there are excellent all-round views over much of northern Snowdonia with Snowdon itself dominating your thoughts.
+Eventually the summit is reached and from here there are excellent all-round views over much of northern Snowdonia (Eryri) with Snowdon itself dominating your thoughts.
 The return to your car is best achieved by taking the north-east ridge which leads you unerringly back to the ladder stile encountered on the outward journey.
 All that is left is an easy stroll downhill back to the main road.